raspberrypilearning/active-assistant/en/step_4.md

 title: Use the same event to start and end the activity
 ---

-If you have used events for your assistant, you might not have many events left to use or a place to put an `if`{:class='microbitlogic'} block to end the activity.
+If you have used events for your assistant, you might not have many unused events left or a place to put an `if`{:class='microbitlogic'} block to end the activity.

-You can use the same event to begin and end the activity.
+That's not a problem — you can use the same event to begin and end the activity.

 You just need to use an `if...else`{:class='microbitlogic'} block to control what the `started`{:class='microbitvariables'} variable is set to.